 A particular MTA implementation MUST utilize the PKINIT exchange to either obtain Application Server tickets directly, or obtain a TGT first and then use the TGT to obtain Application Server tickets.
 An MTA implementation MAY also support both uses of PKINIT, where the decision to get a TGT first or not is local to the MTA and is dependent on a particular MTA implementation.
 On the other hand, the KDC MUST be capable of processing PKINIT requests for both a TGT and for Application Server tickets.
 The PKINIT exchange occurs independent of the signaling protocol, based on the current Ticket Expiration Time (TicketEXP) and on the PKINIT Grace Period (PKINITGP).
 If the PKINIT client is an MTA and the ticket it currently possesses corresponds to the Provisioning Server in the MIB, a KDC for a REALM that currently exists in the REALM table, or a CMS that currently exists in the CMS table, the MTA MUST initiate the PKINIT exchange at the time: TicketEXP - PKINITGP.
-If the PKINIT client is an MTA and the ticket it currently exists in the REALM table, or a CMS that currently exists in the CMS table, the PKINIT client is an MTA and the ticket it currently possesses does not correspond to the Provisioning Server in the MIB, a KDC for a REALM that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists on the interfaces where PKINITGP is not defined, the MTA SHOULD perform PKINIT exchange.
-On the interfaces on-demand.
+If the PKINIT client is an MTA and the ticket it currently exists in the CMS table, or a CMS that currently exists in the CMS table, the MTA MUST initiate the PKINIT exchange at the time: TicketEXP - PKINITGP.
+If the PKINIT client is an MTA and the ticket it currently possesses does not correspond to the Provisioning Server in the MIB, a KDC for a REALM that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the REALM table, or a CMS that currently exists in the CMS table, the MTA MUST NOT initiate a PKINIT exchange.
+On the interfaces where PKINITGP is not defined, the MTA SHOULD perform PKINIT exchange.